Websites for Dentists: 21 Qualities of the Best Dental Websites

 18. HIPAA Compliance

 HIPAA stands for Health Insurance Portability and Accountability Act.
 Every dental practice must comply with HIPAA regulations.
+HIPAA protects patient confidentiality and it is the responsibility of dentists and other healthcare professionals to implement security measures to minimize the risk to patients.

 Using HIPAA-compliant software to manage your practice will take care of security and encryption for you.